things i've done.

 As I discussed the project with the team, however, it became clear that this design didn't match our accountants' needs.
 The interface was confusing and the cleanup flow was unclear.

 I started by taking a step back and redesigning the basic cleanup flow.
-After some discussions with our accountant partners, this was the flow we came up with together:
+After some lengthy discussions with our accountant partners, this was the flow we came up with together:

 Let's get some terminology out of the way.